 Property Rights: Simple & Complex

 California is a community property state.
-This means that divorcing couples are required to equally divide assets and debts acquired during their marriage.
+A community property state means that divorcing couples must equally divide assets and debts acquired during their marriage.
 There are two types of property in California: community property and separate property.
 Community property is acquired during a marriage.
 Separate property is acquired before the marriage, after the date of separation, or by gift or inheritance.
-When dividing property, the court weighs factors such as value, debt, separate property rights and rights to reimbursement.
+When dividing property, the Court weighs factors such as value, debt, individual property rights, and rights to reimbursement.

-At Cullen & Murphy, our attorneys, with the support of their legal staff, consult with appraisers, evaluators, accountants, tax attorneys and other experts to establish the value of all assets and debts.
-We have the experience and skill to handle property division involving significant assets, businesses, multiple properties and self-employed independent contractors.
+At Cullen Family Law Group, our attorneys, with the support of their legal staff, consult with appraisers, evaluators, accountants, tax attorneys, and other experts to establish the value of all assets and debts.
+We have the experience and skill to handle property divisions involving significant assets, businesses, multiple properties, and self-employed independent contractors.

 Handling Complicated And Straightforward Property Division Matters

-Divorcing parties must reach an agreement on property division issues or the matter will go to court and a judge will decide the issues.
+Divorcing parties must agree on property division issues, or the matter will go to Court, and a judge will decide the issues.
 We assist our clients in obtaining fair settlements.
-However, if a case goes to court, we litigate aggressively on our clients’ behalf, developing strong arguments that protect their property rights.
+However, if a case goes to Court, we litigate aggressively on our client’s behalf, developing solid arguments that protect their property rights.

-The legal support team at Cullen & Murphy offers fair, effective and efficient legal services in property division cases.
+The legal support team at Cullen Family Law Group offers fair, effective, and efficient legal services in property division cases.
 Our law firm is committed to high-quality representation specific to each client’s needs and goals.
 Our lawyers and staff will take the time to get to know you and understand your unique situation.

 If you are facing a divorce and are concerned about your property rights, we invite you to contact our California family law firm today for a knowledgeable and objective legal opinion from one of our attorneys.